ystia/yorc/doc/plugins.rst

 directory is configurable <option_terraform_plugins_dir_cmd>` but by default it's a directory named ``plugins`` in the current directory when Yorc is launched.

-By exporting an environment variable ``YORC_LOG=1`` before running Yorc, debug logs will be displayed.
+By exporting an environment variable ``YORC_LOG=1`` before running Yorc, plugin debug logs will be displayed, else these debug logs will be filtered and other plugin logs will be displayed, as described in previous section.

 .. code-block:: Bash